firefly-iii/docs/docs/docs/how-to/data-importer/installation/docker.md

 ```

-!!! note
+!!! note "Run in the background"
     Change `docker run` to `docker run -d` so the image runs in the background.

-!!! ip
-You may need to clear your cookies, browse to `/flush` or press \[Reauthenticate\] after changing the environment variables.